-The latest in our blog series, untangling the proposed Act to pull out the key points your charity will need to know, action now and plan for.
+The latest in our blog series, untangling the Act to pull out the key points your charity will need to know, action now and plan for.

 We examine how the Act could make life easier for trustees dealing with defective trustee appointments; seeking remuneration for providing goods to charity or payment for work already done where payment was not authorised; as well as reducing red tape for corporate trustees needing trust corporation status.